fan2/mkdocs/docs/blog/posts/cs/calling-convention.md

 [A64 Instruction Set Architecture Guide](https://developer.arm.com/documentation/102374/0102/Procedure-Call-Standard) - 27.
 Procedure Call Standard

 The Arm architecture places few restrictions on how general purpose registers are used.
-To recap, integer registers and ﬂoating-point registers are general purpose registers.
+To recap, integer registers and floating-point registers are general purpose registers.
 However, if you want your code to **interact** with code that is written by someone else, or with code that is produced by a compiler, then you need to **agree** rules for register usage.
 For the Arm architecture, these rules are called the Procedure Call Standard, or ***PCS***.

-The PCS speciﬁes:
+The PCS specifies:

 - Which registers are used to **pass** arguments into the function.
 - Which registers are used to **return** a value to the function doing the calling, known as the caller.